spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_snmp.md

 - UDP Port 162: For Traps (Device -> Manager).

-## 3. Option B: Turn a Linux VM into an SNMP Device
+## 3. Option B: Turn a Linux VM into an SNMP Device pull from zabbix

 Rg-uksnmp-0001